adafii/ties323/server/README.md

 ;; WHEN: Wed Mar 06 00:14:38 EET 2024
 ;; MSG SIZE  rcvd: 158
 ```
-- It seems that at least forward zones should be set up right now.
+- It seems that at least forward zones should be set up right now

 ### Setting authoritative DNS servers for ofu.fi (30 minutes)

-- My domain registrar allows users to use their own DNS servers.
+- My domain registrar allows users to use their own DNS servers
-- Because my DNS servers are hosting the authoritative zone they are in, I also needed to set glue records.
+- Because my DNS servers are hosting the authoritative zone they are in, I also needed to set glue records
-- Glue records mean that TLD can serve ip addresses (A records) of my DNS servers in addition to normal NS records.
+- Glue records mean that TLD will serve IP addresses (A/AAAA records) of my DNS servers along with the NS records.
 Supplying only NS records would cause circular dependency where trying to resolve ofu.fi would yield authoritative nameserver ns.ofu.fi, to resolve ns.ofu.fi one would need to first resolve ofu.fi, but this again leads back to ns.ofu.fi, and so on.
-- After setting my nameserves and glue records, I needed to wait until TLD had updated it's records.
+- After setting my nameservers and glue records, I needed to wait a bit until DNS records were propagated
-- I can now query ofu.fi on my own workstation from my local DNS resolver:
+- Domain ofu.fi can now be queried from my own workstation using local DNS resolver:
 ```
 % dig +nocomment ofu.fi ANY